JulienBez/CrowsPairsTools/README.md

 It will create a new file (**CrowsPairs_fr_FR_corrected.csv**) in the **output/corrected/** folder, containing your corpus with every corrections.

 ### Available parameters
-Here are all the parameters you can use with this script :
+Here are all the parameters you can use with this script:

 - **--check** : main task.
 Retrieve non minimal pairs from your dataset.
 - **--apply** : main task.
 Save your corrections and create a well formed CrowS-Pairs-like dataset.